wellingtonrodriguesbr/desafio01-ignite-taskslist/README.md

 # Desafio 01 To.do Ignite-Rocketseat
-## O desafio era criar uma To.do list para consolidar os conhecimentos em manipulação de estados os React.
+### O desafio era criar uma To.do list para consolidar os conhecimentos em manipulação de estados do React.